-In 2008, the 9th Conference of the Parties (COP 9) agreed to establish the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), which is to biodiversity what the IPCC is to climate.
+In 2008, the 9th Conference of the Parties to the Convention on Biological Diversity (CBD) (COP 9) agreed to establish the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).

 In 2010, the COP 10 delegates adopted a strategic plan for the period 2011-2020, comprising the Aichi Targets: 20 ambitious targets to halt global biodiversity loss.
-These include making all people aware of the value of biodiversity and the actions they can take to conserve it and use it sustainably; halving the rate of loss of all natural habitats; preventing the extinction of known threatened species and improving their conservation status; etc.
+These include making all people aware of the value of biodiversity and the actions they can take to conserve it and use it sustainably; halving the rate of loss of all natural habitats; and preventing the extinction of known threatened species and improving their conservation status.

 Despite this succession of international events and commitments to biodiversity conservation since 1990, the decline in biodiversity has continually worsened.
 An examination of the results of the 20 Aichi Targets, set for 2020, reveals failure.
-According to the 5th Global Biodiversity Outlook Report,55 the CBD member states have failed to achieve any of the 20 targets (although six are in the process of being achieved according to the UN).
+According to the 5th Global Biodiversity Outlook Report (GBO-5), the CBD member states have failed to achieve any of the 20 targets (although six are in the process of being achieved according to the UN).